ibm-developer/generator-nodeserver/README.md

 [url-codacy]: https://www.codacy.com/app/ibm-developer/generator-nodeserver

-## Current State
+## Overview

-This is an early version of the nodeserver generator.
-It produces a simple Expressed-based node.js server that serves up a trivial page and exposes a health endpoint (/health).
+This generator produces a simple Expressed-based node.js server that serves up a trivial page and exposes a health endpoint (/health).
 Additionally, configuration files are generated for the following tools and deployment environments:

 1. Docker
 2. Kubernetes/Helm